HighQualityCode/Symfony-LiveChat/README.md

-What is ServerGroveLiveChat?
+What is this app?
 ----------------------------

-ServerGroveLiveChat is a PHP 5.3 Symfony 2 application that allows website visitors to engage in a web-based chat with operators of a website.
+This Chat is a PHP 5.3 Symfony 2 application that allows website visitors to engage in a web-based chat with operators of a website.
 It allows a company to offer live chat support.

 Requirements